-Vaccination is perhaps the greatest boon ever conferred by science on humanity.
-Anæsthesia is the next.
+Vaccination and Anæsthesia are the greatest boons ever conferred by science on humanity.
 England gave us the one.
 America the other.
 England recognized the labors of Jenner, not, however, in a manner commensurate with the magnitude of his work.
-America should recognize the labors of Long, Wells, Morton, and Jackson, if not in a manner commensurate with the value of their work, at least to such an extent as to relieve the necessities of their several families, thereby proving that Republics are not always ungrateful.
-Government aid, voluntarily tendered at this time, would be acceptable to all of them, for they are all really in need of it.
-Each of these families ought to receive at least one hundred thousand dollars.
+America should recognize the labors of Long, and his co-workers, at least to such an extent as to relieve the necessities of their several families, thereby proving that Republics are not always ungrateful.
+National aid, voluntarily tendered at this time, would be most acceptable.

-I propose, then, that the whole medical profession, North, South, East and West, unite in asking Congress, at its next session, to appropriate this sum, as an anæsthesia fund, to be divided equally between the families of Long, Wells, Morton, and Jackson.
+I propose, then, that the whole medical profession and the public, North, South, East and West, unite in asking Congress, at its next session, to appropriate a liberal sum, as an anæsthesia fund, for the benefit of the families of Long and his co-workers.